miroapp/app-examples/examples/connect-firebase/README.md

 ### About the app

-This app connects to a database backend hosted on Firebase to enable persistent data storage.
+This sample app shows how to connect to a database backend hosted on Firebase to enable persistent data storage.
+This app uses the Miro Web SDK.

 This app uses [Vite](https://vitejs.dev/). \
-If you want to modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).
+To modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).